Skip to main content

 Overview

-For logs, it stores them in systemd-compatible journal files with configurable rotation and retention policies.
+Incoming logs are written to journal files with configurable rotation and retention policies.

 This collector is only supported on the following platforms: